josiahn99/kc1yqn-website/roadmap/index.md

 I am loosely following an undergraduate electrical engineering progression, recognizing this is a long-term effort.

 Ultimately, I want to build on my high school calculus to understand deeper topics like the wave equation and Maxwell’s equations.
+I will start with a general, non-technical education in these and eventually learn how to drive them.
 This will require linear algebra, multivariable calculus, and vector calculus.
+Ahead of this I will brush up on my basic Calculus and trig.

-This is a pretty extensive  as a part-time pursuit, progress will be limited, so the emphasis is on depth over speed.
+This is pretty extensive as a part-time pursuit - progress will  take time, and the emphasis is on depth over speed.

 ## Study Materials